second-state/runwasi/README.md

 $ make build FEATURES=wasmedge
 $ sudo make install RUNTIME=wasmedge
 ```
-> FEATURES and RUNTIME here support wasmedge only (wasi_nn optional)
+> FEATURES and RUNTIME here support wasmedge only (wasi_nn is optional in FEATURES)

 - **Demo**

-Now you can use the test image provided in this repo to have test with, use `make load` to load it into containerd ([buildx](https://docs.docker.com/build/buildx/install/) is required).
+Now you can use the test image provided in this repo to have test with, use `make load` to load it into containerd.

 - Case 1.

-Run it with `sudo ctr run --rm --runtime=io.containerd.wasmedge.v1 docker.io/library/wasmtest:latest testwasm /wasm echo 'hello'`.
+Run it with `sudo ctr run --rm --runtime=io.containerd.wasmedge.v1 ghcr.io/containerd/runwasi/wasi-demo-app:latest testwasm /wasi-demo-app.wasm echo 'hello'`.
 You should see some output repeated like:
 ```terminal
 hello
 exiting